They swing from trees, they sleep a lot, and they have adorable fuzzy faces. No, we’re not talking about Koalas, but sloths!

 Sloths in the wild are much more active than we thought.

-Sloths in captivity were found to sleep up to 15-16 hours per day, and so we made the assumption that this applied to sloths in the wild as well.
+Sloths in captivity were found to sleep up to 15-16 hours per day, so we assumed this also applied to sloths in the wild.

-A study published in 2008 actually corrected this by a large measure – it turns out that wild sloths only sleep around 9-10 hours per day, just a few more than us!
+A study published in 2008 actually corrected this by a large measure – it turns out that wild sloths sleep only 9-10 hours per day, just a few more than us!

 Two-toed sloths have three toes, not two.